Albemarle County Sheriff’s Office Reserve

 little to no cost to the tax

 enthusiastic citizen volunteers to serve the community in an interesting

 and rewarding role as a Reserve Deputy Sheriff.
 The Reserve Division is

-made up of forty dedicated volunteers that have met the same basic hiring
+made up of sixty dedicated volunteers that have met the same basic hiring

 requirements as full time officers.
 They pay for their own uniforms and